Starting school or moving up to junior school

-After each allocation round we will automatically add the names of the children who have not been offered a place at a preferred Buckinghamshire school to the waiting list for the schools where we were not able to offer a place.
+After each allocation round, we will automatically add the names of the children who have not been offered a place at a preferred Buckinghamshire school to the waiting list for the schools where we were not able to offer a place.
 We will do this for all children, not just those for whom we are the Home LA.
+Each school’s waiting list will be re-sorted in their admission rules order before making further allocations from the waiting list.
+Priority is not given to children based on the date their application was received or their name was added to the waiting list.

 We will also automatically add the names of Buckinghamshire children with preferences for schools in other areas to the waiting lists.